WeblateOrg/weblate/docs/api.rst

 Notification hooks allow external applications to notify Weblate that the VCS repository has been updated.

-You can use repository endpoints for project, component and translation to update individual repositories, see :http:post:`/api/projects/(string:project)/repository/` for documentation.
+You can use repository endpoints for projects, components and translations to update individual repositories; see :http:post:`/api/projects/(string:project)/repository/` for documentation.

 .. http:get:: /hooks/update/(string:project)/(string:component)/